JackCheeseBurger/CSC365-Final-Project/README.md

 # Lichess Tournament Manager

-A full-stack React SPA web application for organising and running chess tournaments using Lichess player data.
+A full-stack React SPA web application for organizing and running chess tournaments using Lichess player data.
 Supports **Single Elimination**, **Double Elimination**, and **Swiss** formats with live bracket visualisation, drag-and-drop seeding, and shareable tournament links.

 > **CSC 365 Final Project** — built with React 19, Express 4, and the Lichess public API.
-> **By Maddax Klingensmith, and Jack Lawson**
+> **By Maddax Klingensmith and Jack Lawson**

 ## Contents